The F. J. Montz Gynecologic Oncology Fellowship Program

 Phone: 410-955-8496

-We will send invitations to select applicants for interviews on Monday, April 24, 2023.
+We will send invitations to select applicants for interviews on May 11th, 2026.
 We will only offer one invitation for each interview slot we have; thus, we will maintain a waiting list of highly qualified applicants.
-We ask that anyone who accepts an interview please notify us promptly if their plans change so that we can offer their spot to another applicant.
+In accordance with updated NRMP guidelines, candidates will have 48 hours to respond to an interview request before we make an offer to another qualified candidate.

 All interviews will be conducted via live video link.
 There will be no in-person events planned in Baltimore.
 Additional information will be shared as we get closer to our interview day.